 Although Alexander Fleming discovered penicillin, he did not realise its full potential.
 It was Professor Howard Florey and his team at Oxford who recognised that penicillin could combat bacterial infection.
 Heatley played a key role in developing culture methods for the penicillium mould and in extracting and purifying the active 'penicillin' from the cultures in order to test it on animals and eventually on humans also.
 He designed the specially commissioned ceramic 'bed pans' to grow these cultures on a larger scale.

 An Abingdon policeman dying of septicaemia, Albert Alexander, was the first human to be treated with penicillin.
 As the drug was in such short supply, it was even extracted from the patient's urine on a daily basis in order to be re administered.
 Dramatic improvements were seen; however, there was not sufficient penicillin to continue with the treatment.

-Florey was advised by University lawyers and the MRC that he should not take out patents on his team's discoveries, although subsequently the Americans did patent some of the methods developed in the USA.
+Florey was advised by University lawyers and the MRC that he should not take out patents on his team's discoveries, although subsequently, patents of some of the methods developed were filed in the USA.

-Whereas Fleming received a Nobel prize and more than 160 public honours for his part in the discovery and development of penicillin, the world's first antibiotic, Heatley received one honorary degree, a DM from Oxford, the first awarded to a non-medic, and two honorary fellowships and an OBE from the nation for his work.
+Fleming received a Nobel Prize and more than 160 public honours for his part in the discovery and development of penicillin, the world's first antibiotic.
+Heatley received one honorary degree, a DM from Oxford, the first awarded to a non-medic, and two honorary fellowships and an OBE from the nation for his work.